 National Study of Learning, Voting, and Engagement Report on Stockton Voting in 2016

-We're excited to share Stockton’s report from the National Study of Learning, Voting and Engagement (NSLVE) that presents voting data among Stockton students in 2016.
-This report provides information about Stockton students’ registration and turnout rates in both the 2012 and 2016 general elections, including estimates of overall registration and turnout levels as well as estimates broken down by several student demographic characteristics.
+We're excited to share Stockton’s report from the National Study of Learning, Voting and Engagement (NSLVE).
+This report provides information about Stockton students’ registration and turnout rates in recent presidential and midterm elections, including estimates of overall registration and turnout levels as well as estimates broken down by several student demographic characteristics.

 - The overall voting rate of all students went up from 44.5% in 2012 to 53.1% in 2016, an increase of 8.6 percentage points